tefkah/thesis-writing/FQHE Intro to Show Ronnie and Guido.md

 ctime: 20210308135758
 ---

-# FQHE Intro to show Ronnie and Guido
+# FQHE Intro to Show Ronnie and Guido

 Goal: write a ROUGH ass introduction to the fractional quantum hall effect, meaning write down why it is interesting to look at in the context of your general structure.